beginning of content

 How are granulomas diagnosed?

-With skin granulomas, your doctor may only need to do a physical examination to confirm a diagnosis.
-Occasionally, a skin biopsy may be needed.
+With skin granulomas, your doctor may only need to examine you to confirm a diagnosis.
+Sometimes, a skin biopsy may be needed.

-Scans may show numerous tiny granulomas in an organ such as the lungs.
-These can help diagnose the underlying cause.
+Scans may show tiny granulomas in an organ such as your lungs.
+These can help diagnose the cause of your granulomas.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.